aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/090_bootstrap/010-bootstrap.md

 ---
-title: "Bootstrap"
+title: "Bootstrap the Platform Repository"
 weight: 10
 ---

-**This chapter sets up one of the foundational building blocks in Argo CD automation**

-In this chapter, we begin the automation process.
-You'll configure Argo CD to automatically detect when a new add-on, namespace, or workload is enabled via a label and generate the corresponding Application resource.
-This is one of several steps that will build on each other throughout the workshop.

-We’ll configure a bootstrap application that uses the App of Apps pattern to watch a folder - bootstrap in your platform Git repository.
+We’ll configure an application to watch a folder - bootstrap in your platform Git repository.
 Any files in this folder get processed automatically.

 ![Hub Cluster Updated Metadata](/static/images/bootstrap-empty.png)

-### 1. Create bootstrap applicationset
+In upcoming chapters you will add files to this folder for addon, namespace and workload automation.

+# Create the Bootstrap ApplicationSet

-The ApplicationSet creates a new Argo CD Application named "bootstrap" that points to the platform/bootstrap directory in our Git repository.
+The ApplicationSet creates a new ArgoCD Application named "bootstrap" that points to the platform/bootstrap directory in the platform Git repository.

+### 1. Create the Bootstrap ApplicationSet
 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=true language=json highlightLines='16,22,23,24'}
 mkdir -p ~/environment/hub/bootstrap